The Reality Subtext extends past the Fourth Wall

 - When Bill Owen died, his character also died offscreen in Last of the Summer Wine and the next several episodes were centered around his funeral.

-- There have been several Star Trek pregnancies:
+- There have been several pregnancies throughout the franchise:

 - Gates McFadden in Next Generation and Roxann Dawson in Voyager were pregnant in their respective fourth seasons, and in each case the character began wearing a jacket to hide the pregnancy for as long as possible.
 (Dawson got a break in the two-part "The Killing Game", where B'Elanna's holodeck character was pregnant; apparently the holodeck simulates these things very thoroughly.)